nicholaskenny95/MITRE_DETECTION_LAB/tactics/09_Discovery.md

   - Telemetry/Sysmon
   - Telemetry/WindowsEvent
 ---
 # Discovery (TA0007)

-Discovery techniques help adversaries learn about the environment after gaining a foothold.
-In your lab, this most often appears as **Windows built-in enumeration commands**, **PowerShell discovery**, and **network probing**.
+Discovery involves techniques adversaries use to learn about a system and its internal network.
+This helps them understand the environment, see what they can access or control, and decide their next steps.
+They often rely on built‑in operating system tools to gather this information after gaining initial access.

 ---